How to run a Webserver on Standalone Deployments

 Some config options require a webserver that can server content.
 These are for example :

 Changing Element Web apperance with custom background pictures.
 Or Providing a HomePage for display in Element Web.
+Or Providing a Guide PDF from your server in an airgapped environment.

 You can run a Webserver in Element Server Suite deployemnts.
 This guide is applicable to the Single Node deployment of Element Server Suite but can be used for guidance on how to host a webserver in the Kubernetes Cluster deployemnts as well.